Section Format

 Below the Part, Article, Paragraphs, and Subparagraphs (referred to as subparts), you can use the following elements:

-button and Keyboard Shortcut
+Button and Keyboard Shortcut

 Tag